ExaTrack/Kdrill/ReadMe.md

 The code is compatible with python2/3 without dependencies and can perfom checks without Microsoft symbols or Internet connectivity.

 For live memory/kernel analysis, the `Winpmem` driver is used and `Kdrill` interfaces itself with the driver, another possibility is to connect to a remote GDB server.
-KDrill can also analyze Full crash dumps and Kernel crash dumps (mainly stored in `C:\Windows\MEMORY.DMP`) and a fucked version of AFF4 dumps (zip, but not zipped).
+KDrill can also analyze Full crash dumps and Kernel crash dumps (mainly stored in `C:\Windows\MEMORY.DMP`), full raw memory dump, and a fucked version of AFF4 dumps (zip, but not zipped).

 `Kdrill` accesses the physical memory and decodes/re-builds the OS internals structures to explore them, and to verify their intergrity.